funayamateppei/github-contributions-3d/README.md

 ### Local Development

-**Note**: Local development may have issues with native module compilation (`headless-gl`).
+**Note**: Local development may have issues with native module compilation (`gl` package).
 The project is designed to run primarily in GitHub Actions (Ubuntu environment).

 To generate the 3D contribution graph locally (if your environment supports it):